JRhin/Omnibus/Econometrics/Cross-Sectional Data/Endogeneity/Two-Stage Least Squares.md

 >[!tip] 2SLS.3 with one or more endogenous variables
 >With a single endogenous explanatory variable the rank condition is easily described.
 Let $z_1, \ldots, z_m$ denote the exogenous variables, where $z_k, \ldots, z_m$ do not appear in the structural model.
 The reduced form of $y_2$ is $$y_2 = \pi_0 + \pi_1 z_1 + \pi_2 z_2 + \ldots + \pi_{k-1} z_{k-1} + \pi_k z_k + \ldots + \pi_m z_m + \nu_2.$$
 >Then, we need at least one of $\pi_k, \ldots, \pi_m$ to be nonzero.
-This requires at least one exogenous variable that does not appear in the structural model (the order condition).
-Stating the rank condition with two or more endogenous explanatory variables requires matrix algebra.
+This requires **at least one exogenous variable that does not appear in the structural model** (the order condition).
+Stating the rank condition with two or more endogenous explanatory variables requires some more matrix algebra...

 4. **Exogenous Instrumental Variables** <mark style="background: #ADCCFFA6;">2SLS.4</mark>
    The error term $u$ has zero mean, and each IV is uncorrelated with $u$.
 Remember that any $x_j$ that is uncorrelated with $u$ also acts as an IV.

 >[!tip] 2SLS.1 - 2SLS.4 $\implies$ consistency
->Under Assumptions 2SLS.1 through 2SLS.4, the 2SLS estimator is consistent.
+>Under Assumptions 2SLS.1 through 2SLS.4, the 2SLS estimator is **consistent**.

 5. **Homoskedasticity** <mark style="background: #ADCCFFA6;">2SLS.5</mark>
    Let $z$ denote the collection of all instrumental variables.
 Then,